Skip to content

 Apple Watch Series 10

-In the test, the Apple Watch Series 10 (also called Apple Watch 10, see photo above) showed weaknesses in the battery and data security categories, both rated “satisfactory.”
-Nevertheless, it is the right choice for iPhone users due to its operating system—and possibly for people with sleep issues.
+In the case of the Apple Watch Series 10 (also called Apple Watch 10, see photo above), the battery and data security category, both rated “satisfactory,” proved to be weaknesses in the test.
+Nevertheless, it is the right choice for iPhone users due to its operating system–and possibly for people with sleep problems.

 The Apple Watch 10 is the first smartwatch to offer sleep apnea detection.
-Over a period of 30 days, it analyzes sleep breathing patterns to provide warning signals for this often undetected condition.
+Over a period of 30 days, it analyzes breathing patterns during sleep to provide warning signs for this often undetected condition.
 While the results should not be overestimated, as market approval by health authorities is still pending, the measurements can at least provide an indication to seek a thorough examination.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.